Blazemeter/jmeter-bzm-plugins/hls/README.md

 You can set listeners to evaluate the results of your tests.
 The View Results Tree Listener displays the HLS Hierarchy, so you can inspect how the requests and responses worked.

 ![](HLSResults.png)

+Assertions are supported for the master playlist and variant (child) playlist.
+Examples: Response Assertion and Duration Assertion.
+Select “Main sample only” in assertion to test the master playlist response and “Sub-samples only” to test the variant (child) playlist response.